discreetlogcontracts/dlcspecs/Protocol.md

   - ensure the `chain_hash` value identifies the chain it wishes to open the contract within.
   - set `payout_spk` and `change_spk` to a [standard script pubkey](#script-pubkey-standardness-definition)
   - set `funding_pubkey` to a valid secp256k1 pubkey in compressed format.
-  - set `total_collateral_satoshis` to a value greater than or equal to 1000.
+  - set `offer_collateral_satoshis` to a value greater than or equal to 1000.
-  - set `contract_maturity_bound` and `contract_timeout` to either both be UNIX timestamps, or both be block heights as distinguished [here](https://en.bitcoin.it/wiki/NLockTime).
+  - set `cet_locktime` and `refund_locktime` to either both be UNIX timestamps, or both be block heights as distinguished [here](https://en.bitcoin.it/wiki/NLockTime).
-  - set `contract_maturity_bound` to be less than `contract_timeout`.
+  - set `cet_locktime` to be less than `refund_locktime`.
   - use a unique `input_serial_id` for each input
   - set `change_serial_id` and `fund_output_serial_id` to different values

 The sending node SHOULD:

   - set `feerate_per_vb` to at least the rate it estimates would cause the transaction to be immediately included in a block.
-  - set `contract_maturity_bound` to no later than the earliest expected oracle signature time.
+  - set `cet_locktime` to no later than the earliest expected oracle signature time.
-  - set `contract_timeout` sufficiently long after the latest possible oracle signature added to all other delays to closing the contract.
+  - set `refund_locktime` sufficiently long after the latest possible release of oracle signatures added to all other delays to closing the contract.
   - set `payout_spk` to a previously unused script public key.
   - set `change_spk` to a previously unused script public key.